The Congenital Nevus Support Group

 BJ, age 56, bathing trunk nevus with 1000 satellites, 5 failed major surgeries, 2 successful minor surgeries, 2013.
 Updated 2018, now age 61 1/2!

 Return to Home Page

-Copyright © 2013 Nevus Network This page entered July 31, 2013.
+Copyright © 2013 © 2018 Nevus Network This page entered July 31, 2013, updated February 27, 2018.
 The Nevus Network logo and content of this site is the sole property of the Nevus Network.
 Any use of this material without the express written consent of the Nevus Network is strictly prohibited.